linebender/xilem/ARCHITECTURE.md

 - **Provide reflection.** Masonry should help developers surface some of the inherent structure in GUI programs.
 It should provide tools out-of-the-box to get information about the widget tree, performance indicators, etc. It should also provide accessibility data out-of-the-box.

+## Code layout

+### `src/platform/`

+Some platform-specific stuff, for interfacing with Glazier.
+Relatively empty.

+### `src/testing/`

+Contains the TestHarness type, various helper widgets for writing tests, and the snapshot testing code.

+### `src/text/`

+Contains text-handling code, for both displaying and editing text.
+Hasn't been maintained in a while, here be dragons.

+### `src/widget/`

+Contains widget-related items, including the Widget trait, and the WidgetRef, WidgetMut and WidgetPod types.

+Also includes a list of basic widgets, each defined in a single file.

+### `src/app_root.rs`

+The composition root of the framework.
+See **General architecture** section.

+### `src/debug_logger.rs`, `src/debug_values.rs`

+WIP logger to get record of widget passes.
+See issue #11.

-## Module and file layout
+## Module organization principles

 (Some of these principles aren't actually applied in the codebase yet.
 See issue #14 on Github.)

-### Main directories

-TODO

 ### Module structure

 Virtually every module should be private.
-The only public modules should inline modules that gather public-facing re-exports.
+The only public modules should be inline module blocks that gather public-facing re-exports.

 Most items should be exported from the root module, with no other public-facing export.
 This makes documentation more readable; readers don't need to click on multiple modules to find the item they're looking for.